{{ summaryTitle }}

 Unescaping

-Resolving references back into their readable characters.
+Resolving reference tokens back into readable characters.

 Text node